Polynomial Cohomology and Polynomial Maps on Nilpotent Groups: Polynomial maps on groups

-In the remainder of this section we focus on polynomial $1$-cohomology with trivial coefficients $\mathcal{E} = \mathbb{R}$.
-In this case, the maps $G\rightarrow \mathbb{R}$ satisfying the conditions (i),(ii) in the previous proposition are called polynomial maps on $G$, see e.g.~\cite{Leibman:Polynomial_mappings}.
-The (abstract) notion of polynomial maps on groups seems to go back at least to \cite{Babakhanian:Cohomological_Methods,Lazard:groupes_nilpotents}.
+In this section we study the space of polynomials on a group, which was already ad hoc introduced in the previous section, and show that $\Cohom^1_{(d)}(G,\RR)$ can be described directly in terms of the polynomials on $G$.
+As already mentioned in the introduction, the (abstract) notion of polynomial maps on groups goes back (at least) to the work of Passi \cite{Passi-I,Passi-II, Passi-functor} and has since then appeared in a number of different contexts; see e.g. \cite{ Babakhanian:Cohomological_Methods, Buckley-1, Leibman:Polynomial_mappings, Szekelyhidi} and references therein.
 We now formally define the space of polynomial maps:

-\begin{definition}[polynomial maps] Let $G$ be a lcsc group and let $\xi\in C(G,\mathbb{R})$.
-We say that $\xi$ is a polynomial of degree at most $d\in \mathbb{Z}_*$ if for all $g_1,\dots ,g_{d+1}\in G$ we have
+\begin{definition}[polynomial maps] Let $G$ be a lcsc group and let $\xi\in C(G,\mathbb{R}) \setminus\{0\}$.
+We say that $\xi$ is a \emph{polynomial} of degree at most $d\in \mathbb{\NN}_0$ if for all $g_1,\dots ,g_{d+1}\in G$ we have